Key takeaways

 Borrow from loved ones

-Borrowing money from friends or family can be a quick and interest-free solution when you think, ‘I need money desperately.’
+Borrowing money from friends or family can be a quick and interest-free solution when you think, ‘.’
 This option relies on the trust and goodwill of your personal relationships.
 There’s no formal application process and you can often access funds immediately.

 Always put down in writing how and when you will repay the loan, and if there are any interest charges or fees.
 Then repay as agreed.
 Not repaying promptly can strain relationships.